OskyRosky/NNA/README.md

 Web Resources

-1. HuggingFace documentation for BERT variants.
+1. HuggingFace – BERT and variants documentation https://huggingface.co/docs/transformers/model_doc/bert

-2. Jay Alammar – The Illustrated BERT, RoBERTa, and ALBERT.
+2. Jay Alammar – The Illustrated BERT, RoBERTa, ALBERT, and DistilBERT https://jalammar.github.io/illustrated-bert/

 -------------------------

 With ALBERT, RoBERTa, and DistilBERT, the family of encoder transformers reached maturity: models that understand deeply, run efficiently, and adapt well to real-world NLP tasks.
 Yet, comprehension alone is only half of the story.
 As soon as models could understand language with precision, the next challenge emerged naturally:
 Can neural networks create?
 Can they generate coherent, realistic, and meaningful data?

 This question marked the birth of Generative Models, a family that redefined creativity in machine learning.